beejjorgensen/bguunix/src/bguunix_part_0040_firststeps.md

 The output of `pwd` shows us how to get from the root directory to where we are now.
 That output is called a _path_ or _pathname_.

+Compare this to file explorer windows in a GUI.
+There's a folder that is the "bottom-most" folder in the hierarchy—that's the root folder.
+Inside that, there's a `home` folder and inside _that_ folder is a `beej` folder.

-How do we move around?
+So how do we move around?
 With a GUI, we might click on a folder name to open it.
 Or there might be a "parent" folder button to go "up" a level.
 But we can't do that here because this is text land!

 ## Changing Directories

 The "change directory" command is `cd`.
+This is how we move around between folders.

 > **Keyboards used to be bad.** I mean, *really* bad compared to modern
 > keyboards.
 You really didn't want to type more than you had to.